juliana20/laravel-keycloak-web-guard/README.md

 ## Laravel Auth

-You should add SsoGuardServiceProvider to your `config/app.php`.
+You should add IAMGuardServiceProvider to your `config/app.php`.

 ```
-Julidev\LaravelSsoKeycloak\SsoGuardServiceProvider::class
+Julidev\LaravelSsoKeycloak\IAMGuardServiceProvider::class

 ```